-However, this shouldn’t be a huge stage gate in the process to implementing Data Driven Manufacturing.
+However, this shouldn’t be a huge stage gate in the process of implementing Data-Driven Manufacturing.
 A lot of companies are already using data in their Continuous Improvement projects, gathering Lean data, having daily production meetings.
 So, they’re already using data.
-Data Driven Manufacturing simply takes them a couple steps further…it’s not a leap light years into the future.
-Data Driven Manufacturing simply provides more accurate, additional valuable, and real-time information to use in the existing normal processes of daily production meetings, Lean, Continuous Improvement, etc. Once the Data Driven Manufacturing solution is in place and used in some of the existing processes and once it’s proven to be really valuable, then the manufacturer can move to expand the Data Driven Manufacturing solution across more machines, lines, and plants.
+Data-Driven Manufacturing simply takes them a couple of steps further…it’s not a leap light years into the future.
+Data-Driven Manufacturing simply provides more accurate, additional valuable, and real-time information to use in the existing normal processes of daily production meetings, Lean, Continuous Improvement, etc. Once the Data-Driven Manufacturing solution is in place and used in some of the existing processes and once it’s proven to be really valuable, then the manufacturer can move to expand the Data-Driven Manufacturing solution across more machines, lines, and plants.

 - Connect – Make sure the machines used in production, regardless of age, can be connected and are sharing their data on a network.